steveoro/goggles/doc/HOWTOs/HOWTO-calculate_50special_ranking.md

 The csv output files should opened considering comma (,) as separator and not the (;) because used in the spreadshit formulas

-The csv output contains two addictional columns with formulas that evidentiates qualified swimmers.
+The csv output contains two additional columns with formulas that highlights qualified swimmers.
 Moving the 'X' in the Qualified column will automatic report changes in the formulas colomns.

 Needs the meeting id.
-2015/2016 season is the 151 and csi meetings are form 15101 to 15106.
+2015/2016 season is the 151 and csi meetings are IDs ranging inside 15101..15106.

-To find meeting id use:
+To find the specific meeting id use:

     > zeus rake ut:find_meeting_by_code code=csiprova1

 where csiprova1 is the name of the meeting

 #### For info, see: